Kendubu1/dotnet-container-ssh-azure/README.md

 $ docker push Azure/dotnet-ssh
 ```

-## Building off the Image with new code
+## Building off the image repo with new code
 1. Remove all files but the Dockerfile, start.sh & sshd_config.
 2. Copy your .NET Core 5 project files into /dotnet-container-ssh-azure
-3. Test & publish the project
+3. Test & publish the project.
+Docker will run the published version of the app as a best practice.
 ```
 $ dotnet publish -c Release
 ```
-4. Update the start.sh with your .dll name.
+4. Update the start.sh with the new .dll name.
 (Shown when running dotnet publish)
 5. Build & test locally then push to your registry
 ```
 $ docker build -t dotnet-ssh .